 A few technical details

 For normal cabinet doors built for IKEA cabinets, we automatically assume they will need bored holes for the European style concealed hinges that IKEA provides to you.
-If you are getting grain matched doors or your are cutting the cabinet to a custom height then you will need to specify if they are lefts or rights, otherwise most cabinet doors are already reversible.
+If you are getting grain matched doors or you are cutting the cabinet to a custom height then you will need to specify if doors are lefts or rights, otherwise most IKEA cabinet doors are already reversible.
 Drawer fronts are pre-drilled to attach to IKEA's drawer slide hardware.
 Pull-out doors will need to be drilled by the person installing the cabinets on site.
 (Pull-out doors are cabinets that have a door that functions as a drawer.)
 All doors and drawer fronts are under-sized 1/8" (1/16" on the left and right—this is called the "reveal.")
 In the end this creates a 1/8" gap between all cabinet doors and drawer fronts.
 This clearance is needed to allow doors and drawers to open and close without running into one another.